What is IT band pain and what to do about it.

 Most of us suffering from fat pad irritation will benefit from strengthening into hip extension (moving the thigh backwards), external rotation (rotating the thigh to the outside), and abduction (moving the thigh out to the side) strengthening.
 The gluteal muscles are the prime movers and should be the first targeted treatment area to fix this problem and ensure a more normal movement pattern.
 Other treatments that can help include addressing abnormal movements at the foot and ankle, modification of running or provoking activity, altering running form, taping for very painful cases, and soft tissue treatments to promote changes in the surrounding tissue that may be contributing to symptoms.
 Current outcomes actually suggest that a soft tissue treatment called ASTYM improves symptoms in 98.1% of patient cases after 7 visits when looking at a database of 106 case studies6

 If you are out there and suffering from IT band pain (fat pad irritation), seek out help!
 Not sure if it’s your IT band?
-I always offer complimentary injury screens to help find the root of the problem and point you in the right direction.
+Make an appointment with your local PT for an injury screen.
+They can find the root of the problem and point you in the right direction.

 Are you experiencing discomfort with running or other activities?